 - Opportunities to interact with faculty, staff, students, and scholars in other programs including the Meyerhoff program.

-- Enroll in graduate level course: CIPP 907: Responsible Conduct of Research and GPLS 630: Fundamentals of Biostats
+- Enroll in graduate level course (For example: CIPP 907: Responsible Conduct of Research or GPLS 630: Fundamentals of Biostats)

 - Prep Interactive Forums on "Applying to Graduate School", "Minority Health Disparities", and "My Life Journey to Biomedical Research"